tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 If you’re a day trader or a swing trader looking for short-term gains, technical analysis is for you.

-If you’re a long-term investor and want to buy and hold stocks to create wealth no matter the fluctuations in the market than consider yourself a fundamental investor.
+If you’re a long-term investor and want to buy and hold stocks to create wealth no matter the fluctuations in the market then consider yourself a fundamental investor.

 ### **DIY Investing vs. Professional Advice**